Skip to content

 PermissionDeniedOS denied the synthesis permission (macOS Input Monitoring, etc.)

-UnsupportedPlatform has no backend for the operation (e.g. Linux on Wayland)
+UnsupportedPlatform has no backend for the operation (e.g. Linux session with neither DISPLAY nor WAYLAND_DISPLAY set)

 NoElementBoundsTarget Element has no bounds — re-fetch it or anchor on a point